scalar-labs/helm-charts/docs/getting-started-scalardl-ledger.md

    ```

 ## Step 5.
 Create key/certificate files

-In this section, we will create key/certificate files for Ledger and Client.

 * Note:
     * In this guide, we will use self-sign certificates for the test.
 However, it is strongly recommended that these certificates NOT be used in production.